vmware/vic-product/installer/BUILD.md

 #### Upload

 You can upload the ova builds to the `vic-product-ova-builds` and `vic-product-ova-releases` in google cloud.

+*Personal development builds MUST be renamed with the username as a prefix before upload*

-To do this, use the gsutil cli tool: `sudo gsutil cp -va public-read vic-packerless-v1.2.1.ova gs://vic-product-ova-builds`.
+To do this, use the gsutil cli tool: `sudo gsutil cp -va public-read johndoe-vic-v1.2.1.ova gs://vic-product-ova-builds`.

 ## Deploy

 The OVA must be deployed to a vCenter.
-Deploying to ESX host is not supported.
+Deploying to ESX host is NOT supported.

 The recommended method for deploying the OVA:
 - Access the vCenter Web UI, click `vCenter Web Client (Flash)`